ridhimrastogi/Alfred/PROCESS.md

 - **Weekly planning** : This was another core practice that was integreated in our software development process.
 The weekly planning meetings enabled us to:

-  - discuss if any new information/concerns popped up during the software developement process.
+  - Discuss if any new information/concerns popped up during the software developement process.
-  - review the user stories that were completed.
+  - Review the user stories that were completed.
-  - determine the work that needs to be taken next and also estimite the project timeline.
+  - Determine the work that needs to be taken next and also estimite the project timeline.

 The following **corollary practices** were integrated in our software development process: